 Edith’s first book, LE SABLIER is a huge success.
-70,000 copies have been, 1month post-released.
+More than 60,000 copies have been, 1month post-released.

 The Weight of Sand (Le Sablier)